Multi-Source Diffusion Models for Simultaneous Music Generation and Separation

 Irene Tallini

 I’m a Computer Science PhD with Math Bachelor and passion.
-Right now I’m working on AI for Music.
+Right now I’m working on AI for music and vector quantile regression.
 I like to sing, also.

 Emilian Postolache